 NCBI genome download can be a very unpleasant job.
-This page shows how to use ncbi-genome-download to easily download NCBI genomes with a single command line.
+This page shows how to use NCBI-genome-download to download NCBI genomes with a single command line easily.

-You can use the command which to make sure that the tool was indeed installed
+You can use the command to make sure that the tool was indeed installed.

 $ which ncbi-genome-download

 Downloading RefSeq-NCBI genomes by kingdom using NCBI-genome-download is simple.
 The command line below download the genomes in FASTA format and outputs them to the “output_dir” directory.
 It also downloads the 16 genomes in parallel.

 $ ncbi-genome-download bacteria -F fasta -o output_dir/ --parallel 16